fundacionctic/connector-building-blocks/docs/example-identity-vc.md

-# Self-Sovereign Identity Extension Example
+# Self-Sovereign Identity (SSI) Extension Example

-This guide shows how to run the [minimal example](index.md) using the SSI extension to enable authentication between connectors using W3C Verifiable Credentials.
+This guide shows how to run the [minimal example](index.md) using the SSI extension to enable authentication between connectors using W3C Verifiable Credentials and Verifiable Presentations.
+The SSI extension enables connectors to authenticate themselves to each other by sending a Verifiable Presentation (VP).
+This VP contains a Verifiable Credential issued by the data space's trust anchor, proving that the connector is a valid participant.
+The SSI extension implements the logic to build a VP that fulfills the following requirements:

+* The presentation must be issued (signed) by the same DID that serves as both the holder and subject of the presentation.
+* The subject of all credentials in the presentation must match the DID of the presentation issuer.
+* All credentials must be issued by the DID of one of the data space's trust anchors.

 ## Configure the connectors